-Why are gamification and simulation in e-learning exactly the tools required for universities in distance learning?
+Why are gamification and simulation in e-learning crucial for universities trying to provide distance learning?

 Classic e-learning formats are widely available and are actively used in higher education.
-However when the pandemic spurred the transition to the online format, making it mandatory for most disciplines, many universities expectedly faced a generational problem – half of the teachers do not own distance learning tools, and often do not know how to use Skype or Zoom.
+However, when the pandemic spurred the transition to an online format, many universities expectedly faced a generational problem – half of the teachers do not own distance learning tools, and often do not know how to use Skype or Zoom.

-Often the teaching staff is not technologically competent and remote work is a challenge for them.
-During classes, it is difficult for teachers to hold the attention of their students without a full-time presence with the audience, and even the simplest interactive tools that involve students in the educational process, such as quizzes, are not available to them.
-Due to low engagement of the audience, only 20% of students, according to statistics, reach the end of online courses.
-But if the standard approach to e-learning is replaced with simulation or learning games, it is possible to increase the number of students who graduate the course to 80%.
+Often, teaching staff are not technologically competent and remote work is a challenge for them.
+During online classes, it is difficult for teachers to hold the attention of their students without being physically present, and even the simplest interactive tools that involve students in the educational process, such as quizzes, are not available to them.
+Due to the low audience engagement, only 20% of students, according to statistics, reach the end of their online courses.
+However, if the standard approach to e-learning is replaced with simulations and learning games, it is possible to increase the number of students who pass their courses to 80%.
 This is exactly the result observed when Simformer held Business Universiade, in which 500 teams from 200 universities participated.
 95% of students reached the final of the qualifying round.

-Using business simulations of Simformer, a teacher may not spend 10 hours verbally explaining the theory in lectures, but, after giving introductory information, offer students the chance to practice the acquired knowledge.
-Observing how students work to solve the business problems of their virtual company and make a whole range of managerial decisions, the teacher can give feedback during the game scenario.
+Using the business simulations by Simformer, a teacher may not have to spend 10 hours verbally explaining theory via a series of lectures, and instead, after giving introductory information, they could offer students the chance to practice the acquired knowledge.
+Observing how students work to solve the business problems of their virtual company and make a whole range of managerial decisions, the teacher can give constructive feedback.

-An important plus of simulations for the teacher is the ability to get a customized solution for a specific task.
-With this in mind, we offered our clients a design that allows any teacher to easily create their own business simulator in one day as well as integrate classic e-courses into the platform developing fundamentally new combined educational products in the format “THEORY in e-course + PRACTICE in business simulations = SKILLS”.
+An important plus of using simulations for the teacher is the ability to get a customized solution for a specific task.
+With this in mind, we have offered our clients a design that allows any teacher to easily create their own business simulator in just one day.
+They are also able to integrate classic e-courses into the platform, while developing fundamentally new and combined educational products with the following format: “THEORY in e-course + PRACTICE in business simulations = SKILLS”.

-Despite the obvious advantages of learning business games, university professors, according to the experience of Simformer, are rather cautious to introduce business simulations into their courses.
-Therefore, positive feedback and the transformation of users (teachers) into brand ambassadors are extremely important from the point of view of the distribution and implementation of such a product as a learning business simulation.
+Despite the obvious advantages of using business games, university professors, according to the experience of Simformer, are rather cautious to introduce business simulations into their courses.
+Therefore, positive feedback and the transformation of users (teachers) into brand ambassadors are extremely important for the distribution and implementation of business simulations as products.

-For example, one university’s representative spends one semester teaching a group of three faculty members at once.
-Every six months, customers from among university teachers double the number of licenses at one university, and since the beginning of the pandemic, this process has been twice as fast.
+As an example, there’s a university representative who spends a semester every year teaching a group of three faculty members from a certain university about the benefits of such a product.
+As a result, every six months, the number of licenses are doubling within universities, and since the pandemic, this process itself has been twice as fast.

 To do this, Simformer proposed to university students a new format of distance summer practice in a realistic multi-user business simulation for the quarantine period.